Tai Chi is medicine

 I have an aversion to “just waving your hands in the air” so I explain what the application of each movement is, not that I expect that any one will have to use it but I think it helps the learning process when you know why your arm is in that weird angle.

-My classes are a workout but we joke around and no one is asked to go beyond where they are comfortable.
+My classes are a workout and no one is asked to go beyond where they are comfortable.